TitoMoi/servihelper/README.md

 - Digital distribution:

   - In the assignments section, an icon sheet appears in the -Image- column.
 Click, watch the preview and copy to clipboard.
 Then paste on whatsapp.
-  - On report section select "multiple sheets and s89 slips" and click "generate png files" button for native or s89 slips, it will create a folder for each participant with his assignments.
+  - On report section select "multiple sheets and s89 slips" and click "generate png files" button for native slips or click s89 slips, it will create a folder for each participant with his assignments.

 - Print:
   - On the reports section select "multiple sheets" there is a print button for the native slips.